-- Antacids – People who use antacids on a long term basis can also have Vitamin B12 Deficiency.
+People who use antacids on a long-term basis can also have Vitamin B12 Deficiency.
 These drugs, such as Prilosec, Prevacid, and Nexium suppress the amount of gastric acid that your stomach produces and therefore can cause Vitamin B12 deficiency.

-- Alcohol – Chronic Alcoholism also causes Vitamin B12 Deficiency.
+Drinking Alcohol regularly also causes Vitamin B12 Deficiency.

-- Medications – Diabetic medication Metformin (brand names Glucophage, Glucophage XR, Fortamet, Riomet, Glumetza, and others), antibiotics, anti-cancer meds, anticonvulsants, anti-gout meds, tuberculosis medications, anti-hypertensives, Parkinson disease meds, antipsychotics, birth control pills, potassium replacements & cholesterol-lowering drugs.
+Diabetic medication Metformin (brand names Glucophage, Glucophage XR, Fortamet, Riomet, Glumetza, and others), antibiotics, anti-cancer meds, anticonvulsants, anti-gout meds, tuberculosis medications, anti-hypertensives, Parkinson disease meds, antipsychotics, birth control pills, potassium replacements & cholesterol-lowering drugs cause B12 Deficiency.

-- Leaky Gut – People who have GI issues are at a higher risk of a B12 deficiency because digestive problems can make absorbing the nutrient more difficult.
+People who have GI issues are at a higher risk of a B12 deficiency because digestive problems can make absorbing the nutrient more difficult.
 This includes Colitis, Crohn’s disease, IBS, & Celiac disease.
 This is also why most people with autoimmune conditions such as Hashimoto’s have a B12 deficiency.

 Where does Vitamin B12 Come From?

 Vitamin B12 is called “essential” because your body can’t produce it.
 Vitamin B12 comes from animal sources such as liver, eggs, milk, cheese, yogurt, meat, fish, and poultry.